Robert E. Mittelstaedt, Jr. Sells 5,926 Shares of Innovative Solutions and Support, Inc. (NASDAQ:ISSC) Stock

-Innovative Solutions and Support, Inc. (NASDAQ:ISSC) Director Robert E. Mittelstaedt, Jr. sold 5,926 shares of the business’s stock in a transaction that occurred on Monday, March 8th.
-The stock was sold at an average price of $6.20, for a total value of $36,741.20.
-Following the completion of the sale, the director now owns 177,474 shares of the company’s stock, valued at $1,100,338.80.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+Innovative Solutions and Support, Inc. (NASDAQ:ISSC) Director Robert E. Mittelstaedt, Jr. sold 5,926 shares of the business’s stock in a transaction on Wednesday, March 10th.
+The shares were sold at an average price of $6.24, for a total transaction of $36,978.24.
+Following the sale, the director now owns 166,548 shares of the company’s stock, valued at $1,039,259.52.
+The sale was disclosed in a legal filing with the SEC, which is available at this hyperlink.

-Innovative Solutions and Support (NASDAQ:ISSC) last posted its earnings results on Wednesday, February 10th.
-The aerospace company reported $0.01 earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of $0.08 by ($0.07).
-Innovative Solutions and Support had a return on equity of 9.35% and a net margin of 15.14%.
+Innovative Solutions and Support (NASDAQ:ISSC) last announced its earnings results on Wednesday, February 10th.
+The aerospace company reported $0.01 earnings per share for the quarter, missing analysts’ consensus estimates of $0.08 by ($0.07).
+Innovative Solutions and Support had a net margin of 15.14% and a return on equity of 9.35%.

 A hedge fund recently raised its stake in Innovative Solutions and Support stock.
-BlackRock Inc. increased its stake in Innovative Solutions and Support, Inc. (NASDAQ:ISSC) by 2.3% in the 3rd quarter, according to the company in its most recent filing with the SEC.
-The fund owned 477,094 shares of the aerospace company’s stock after purchasing an additional 10,937 shares during the quarter.
-BlackRock Inc. owned approximately 2.81% of Innovative Solutions and Support worth $3,263,000 at the end of the most recent reporting period.
-24.91% of the stock is owned by institutional investors.
+Morgan Stanley lifted its stake in Innovative Solutions and Support, Inc. (NASDAQ:ISSC) by 23.5% in the 3rd quarter, according to its most recent filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 133,014 shares of the aerospace company’s stock after purchasing an additional 25,300 shares during the period.
+Morgan Stanley owned 0.78% of Innovative Solutions and Support worth $910,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 24.91% of the company’s stock.

 About Innovative Solutions and Support